poenneby/practical-clojurescript/README.md

 ```

 The `#(...)` is short hand for an anonymous function (`(fn [e] e)`) and the `%` represents the parameter - a javascript `event` -
 and we access the value of the event via the javascript interoperability.
-The thread-first macro `->` makes the access to the target value more readable.
+The thread-first macro `->` makes accessing the target value more readable.
-Compare the above with the equivalent expression without the thread-first macro:
+Compare the above with the equivalent expression without using the thread-first macro:
 ```
 (.value (.-target (%)))
 ```